Dave Arch

-David Arch, better known as Dave Arch (born 25 October 1962, in Henley-on-Thames), is a British pianist, conductor, arranger and composer with a career covering albums, films and commercials, television and live performances.
+David Arch (born 25 October 1962, in Henley-on-Thames), better known as Dave Arch, is a British pianist, conductor, arranger and composer with a career covering albums, films and commercials, television and live performances.
 Since 2006, he has been musical director and arranger for BBC Television's Strictly Come Dancing.

 Early life

 Arch's father was Gwyn Arch, a composer and choral director.
 David Arch was born on 25 October 1962, in Henley-on-Thames and grew up in nearby Sonning Common, South Oxfordshire.
 He attended Chiltern Edge School and King James College, Henley-on-Thames, and the Guildhall School of Music and Drama.
 He was a member of the National Youth Jazz Orchestra.

 Career

 Television career

 Arch is best known for his role as musical director and arranger for BBC Television's Strictly Come Dancing, joining in 2006 after working as musical director on two series of Strictly Dance Fever, and Just the Two of Us.

 He was musical director for productions of the Royal Variety Performance for ITV, including in 2021, the hundredth anniversary at the Royal Albert Hall, and for ITV's series Stepping Out and Popstar to Operastar.

 In 2013, Arch was musical director and band leader for the television special When Miranda Met Bruce.